mbraga-s/minishell/README.md

 The bulk of the work was divided as follows:
 >[Miguel](https://github.com/mbraga-s):
 >
->Checking Input, Parsing, Expansions, Redirections, Execution and Signal Handling
+>Parsing, Expansions, Redirections, Execution and Signal Handling
 >
 >[Manuel](https://github.com/manuelm-git):
 >
 >Built-ins, Environment Variables and Signal Handling

-**This project and Readme are still in development - everything here is subject to change so take what you see here '*with a grain of salt*'.**
+**This Readme is still in development - everything here is subject to change so take what you see here '*with a grain of salt*'.**

 ## Index